 - Buttocks, groin and thighs can sag and cause hanging pockets of skin too

-- A Standard Tummy Tuck (the majority of the tummy tucks preformed) is typically in the range of $7500 – $9000
+- A Standard Tummy Tuck (the majority of the tummy tucks performed)

 We are pleased to offer financing through Care Credit (including 6 mo. no interest) or payments over an extended timeframe.
 You will find more information on Care Credit as well as a link to get pre-approved on our website.
 If you have questions on fees or on financing, please feel free to call the office (we can even apply for Care Credit for you).